Water pollution: an introduction

 - Water pollution photos: From our friends at the UK Rivers Network, a collection of public-domain (copyright free) pollution photos you can use in school and college projects.
 You can find links to all the photos we've used on this page, in a much larger size, on there.

 Much of the text from this article was accidentally copied into a chapter of an academic textbook, Environmental Management, Sustainable Development and Human Health (CRC Press/Balkema, Taylor & Francis Group), published from 2008 onward.
 The section "5.
 Water Pollution" in the chapter titled "Human Activities and Ecosystem Health," credited to authors F.A.
 Abdullah, M.H.
 Abu-Dieyeh, and E.Qnais, was inadvertently published in both the printed and electronic (e-book) versions of the book.
-The authors and publisher have kindly apologized for this error.
+The authors and publisher have kindly apologized for their error.